Guide to Baseball Short Stories: T

 - Tan, Cecilia.
 "Bambino Road, Chapter One."
 In Pachter.
 Several characters – a woman, her boyfriend, the son he hasn't seen in a while, and a minor-league ballplayer – converge on Fenway Park.

 The first chapter of a planned novel.
 The characters are intriguing and well-drawn, so one hopes that the theme of the "Curse" so prominent in the book hasn't been entirely mooted by the Red Sox' victories of 2004 and 2007.

 - Tan, Cecilia.
 "Pitchers and Catchers Report."
 In Further Fenway Fiction.
+Repr. (as "Pitchers and Catchers") in Wilber.
 Aided by Roger Clemens, a rookie catcher tries some springtime pitching.

-Agreeable yarn, much in the vein of decades-earlier pulp fiction about unsuspected newbie talents, though with an understated, wry ending that is not in the pulp repertoire.
+Agreeable yarn, much in the vein of decades-earlier pulp fiction about unsuspected newbie talents, though with an understated, wry ending that is not from the pulp repertoire.

 - Thurber, James.
 "The Tree on the Diamond."
 In The Thurber Album (1952).
 Repr.
 Bowering.
 Nostalgic sketch about a team of school-for-the-blind employees unbeatable on their crazy home field.

 Reflective and restrained; not badly done.
 Interesting for its time in having as a central character a black coach of a mostly-white team.

 - Thurber, James.
 "You Could Look It Up."
 In My World--And Welcome To It (New York: Harcourt, 1942).
 Repr.
 Holtzman, Lewis, Staudohar.
 A retired big league trainer tells the story of a slumping ballclub that turns, in desperation, to a midget pinch-hitter.